iddar/gbnf-highlighter/README.md

 GBNF Highlighter is a syntax highlighter for the .gbnf file format, making it easier for developers to read and write grammar-based files within Visual Studio Code.

+This file format its a part of Llama.cpp project can you see more in [here](https://github.com/ggerganov/llama.cpp/pull/2991).
+With this files can you manipulate the grammar output of the LLama Model.

 ![screen shot of code colored](https://raw.githubusercontent.com/iddar/gbnf-highlighter/main/preview.png)

 ## Features